15 Best ABM Software Platforms of 2026

 How We Evaluated These ABM Software Platforms

-The 15 platforms in this guide were selected based on their relevance to B2B revenue teams executing account-based strategies in 2026.
-We evaluated each platform across six criteria:
+The 15 abm software platforms in this guide were selected based on their relevance to B2B revenue teams executing account-based strategies in 2026.
+We evaluated each platform across seven criteria:

 • Intent signal accuracy and breadth: Quality of data sources, signal recency, and topic coverage